You can make white chocolate from scratch – at home, in your microwave, with no special tools (not even a candy thermometer).

 To make white chocolate, you’ll need cocoa butter.

 Cocoa butter is the edible vegetable fat from the cocoa bean.
 If you’ve ever had really old chocolate sitting around your house and noticed that it started to get some white looking stuff on it, you’ve likely seen cocoa butter.
 In most instances, the white stuff is the cocoa butter separating from the chocolate.

 I bought my cocoa butter from Navitas and I was very happy with it.
-The 16 oz package was $25 and it was enough cocoa butter to make 12 white chocolate discs, 100 mini cocoa butter cookies, and 12 cocoa butter cupcakes.
+You will need 16 ounces (two 8 ounce packages) to make 12 white chocolate discs, 100 mini cocoa butter cookies, and 12 cocoa butter cupcakes.